Book censorship in the United States: History

+Another significant aspect of this time was the resurgence of pro-confederacy sentiment, specifically in the southern states of the US.
+A significant result was the attempt and success of banning specific textbooks, led by the United Daughters of the Confederacy.
+Their purpose was largely to promote the Lost Cause, through mostly untrue and sometimes completely false claims.
+One of the earlier textbooks targeted by the UDC was American History by David S. Muzzey.
+It goes against almost all rules that the Rutherford Committee published in their pamphlet in 1919 to further the Lost Cause narrative.
+Although the UDC targeted it as early as 1916, the North Carolina textbook commission approved it for use in early 1920.
+By October, the UDC called for the book to be banned state-wide, even though the contract with the publisher would not come up for renewal until 1922, when it was chosen not to be renewed after public pressure.

 The state of Georgia created the Georgia Literature Commission in 1953, which initially described its role as aiding local prosecutors in enforcing the state's obscenity laws.
 In 1958, it gained the power to issue subpoenas and injunctions to stop publication.
-It censored hundreds of publications, but became less powerful after court rulings against it in the 1960s, and was abolished in 1973.
+It censored hundreds of publications but became less powerful after court rulings against it in the 1960s, and was abolished in 1973.

+A wave of book censorship has occurred since 2021.
 In 2022, a report by the American Library Association found that book censorship had increased to unprecedented levels.
 The report noted that much of the censorship was directed towards books featuring LGBT and racial minority perspectives, and described a growing trend of harassment and intimidation of librarians.

+In August 2023, restrictions have been placed on the teaching of Shakespearean plays and literature by Florida teachers in order to comply with state law.

 School boards

 School boards have frequently been involved in litigation involving the rights of freedom to read, which is considered by some organizations to be encompassed in the First Amendment.
 Some legal cases have reached state supreme courts and the United States courts of appeals.
 Cases like Evans v.
 Selma Union High School District of Fresno County in 1924 ruled "The mere act of purchasing a book to be added to the school library does not carry with it any implication of the adoption of the theory or dogma contained therein, or any approval of the book itself except as a work of literature fit to be included in a reference library."
 In Minarcini v.
 Strongsville City School District in 1976, the court upheld the school district's decision to not allow certain texts to be used in a curriculum, but "found the removal of the books from the library to be unconstitutional, referring to the library as a 'storehouse of knowledge.'"